CENSORED

 “To the Dine', this has happened when our Holy Lands were made

-available to gas companies in northwestern New Mexico in a region known
+companies in northwestern New Mexico in a region known

 to us as Dinetah.